defenseunicorns/uds-package-jira/README.md

 # uds-capability-jira
-Platform One Jira deployed via flux
+Bigbang [Jira](https://repo1.dso.mil/big-bang/product/community/jira) deployed via flux by zarf

-## Pre-req
+## Deployment Prerequisites

+### Resources
 - Minimum compute requirements for single node deployment are at LEAST 64 GB RAM and 32 virtual CPU threads (aws `m6i.8xlarge` instance type should do)
 - k3d installed on machine

+#### General

+- Create `jira` namespace
+- Label `jira` namespace with `istio-injection: enabled`

+#### Database

+- A Postgres database is running on port `5432` and accessible to the cluster
+- This database can be logged into via the username `jira`
+- The `jira` user has read/write access to the above mentioned database
+- This database instance has a psql database created named `jiradb`
+- Create `jira-postgres` service in `jira` namespace that points to the psql database
+- Create `jira-postgres` secret in `jira` namespace with the key `password` that contains the password to the `jira` user for the psql database

 ## Deploy

-### Use zarf to login to the needed registries i.e. registry1.dso.mil and ghcr.io
+### Use zarf to login to the needed registries i.e. registry1.dso.mil

 ```bash
 # Download Zarf